wahani/templates/Readme.md

 ## Template-Programming in R

 Provides tools to work with template code and text in R. It aims to provide a simple substitutions mechanism for R-expressions inside these templates.
-Templates can be written in other languages like 'MySQL', can simply be represented by characters in R, or can themselves be R-expressions or functions.
+Templates can be written in other languages like 'SQL', can simply be represented by characters in R, or can themselves be R-expressions or functions.

 ## Installation